akeneo/pim-helpcenter/content/updates/automation/2-Powerful-new-actions.md

 Automatically clear values from your attributes whatever their content (date, price, simple-select...) or from any other field, based on specific conditions with our new `clear` rule action.
 This new action also allows you to remove categories from a product, or ungroup/disassociate products from others automatically.

-## Copy an attribute value to another whatever their attribute types
+## Copy an attribute value to another regardless of their attribute types
 ::: meta-data type="Improvement" ee-only="true"
 :::